htw-imi-showtime/showtime-website/content/ss21/master/m6-migrate-the-imimap-to-mevn/_index.md

 {{<section title="The Team">}}
-As a team of five we had a lot of very diverse backround knowledge present in the team.
+As a team of five we had a lot of very diverse background knowledge present in the team.
 Some of us have worked with the IMI-Map extensively before, others had never even seen it.
 Some of us had prior knowledge about the process of the IMI-Internships from varied perspectives, others had not gone through that process ever.
 Some of us had worked extensively with the MEVN-Stack before, others had not.

-Including all these points of views, perspectives and bits of knowledge was a challenge and the reason why we decided not to give fixed roles to people.
+Including all these points of views, perspectives and bits of knowledge was a challenge and the reason we decided not to give fixed roles to people.
 Over the course of time a few key areas of work developed anyway:
 * **Jakob** and **Robin** worked mainly on the frontend
 * **Linda** worked mainly on the backend
 * **Lotte** interface and intermediary to the old IMI-Map, Quality Assurance, PR